marvelclubeee/UnityWorkshop_2024_S1/README.md

 # Instructions for the Workshop
+Before starting the workshop, please install the Editor application from Unity Hub by going to Installs -> Install Editor -> Choose the recommended LTS version

 The <b>Sample</b> project is the completed version of the workshop project for referencing in your free time, you are encouraged to follow the workshop instructions and try your own before referencing it.

 # Art assets for the Workshop